Codrax/Codrut-Fluent-Design-System/README.md

 Codrut Fluent Design System is a suite of components made to mimic the Interface of Windows 11, the Fluent Design System, This is not to be confused with CodrutsVisualLibrary, as that is ajust a suite of independent components

 ## Notice: Under Construction!!
 The component package is not at a state where it can be considered finished without encountering bugs.
-This package has advanced to Its **Alpha** Stage.
+This package has advanced to Its **Beta** Stage.

 ## Components
 - Minimise Panel, a Panel that is able to minimise itself with a optional animation, works best with DoubleBuffered and for more panels, use Align.alTop